wp-plugins/bepro-listings/readme.txt

 This plugin is for those looking to implement listing type features into their own custom design.
 Setup categories and control various aspects including, number of images, default search distance, and page details.

 = KEY FEATURES =
+* Buddypress - (New for 1.2.0) Allow your users to manage their submissions from their profile
 * Custom posts - This way the listings are seperate to your other posts in the admin and front end
 * Google Maps api v3.5 - latest with no need for API keys
 * Wordpress Integration - Admin is familiar and integrates with your design